Skip to content

 When we speak, we use words.
 When we write or communicate through text, we also use words.
 Every word in English falls under one of the essential parts of speech.

-The term ‘part of speech’ just means whichever word class any word belongs to.
-There are eight main parts of speech, and each one is responsible for a different though principal role in language.
+The term ‘part of speech’ means whichever word class any word belongs to.
+There are eight main parts of speech.
+Each one is responsible for a different, though principal, role in language.

 1. Nouns